 If you're turning your eggs by hand it needs to be

-If you're a teacher and your eggs are in the classroom, you need to be sure before you begin incubating that you can have access to the school at weekends - chicks do not stop developing on a Friday night!
+If you're a teacher and your eggs are in the classroom, you need to be sure before you begin incubating that you can have access to the school at weekends.
+Chicks do not stop developing on a Friday night!

 Mark each egg on both sides (before I had an automatic turner I used an 'X' on one side and 'O' on the other) and turn them halfway round each time.

-Don't turn them completely around all in one go - there's a danger
+Don't turn them completely around all in one go – there's a danger that you'll break the chalazae which holds the yolk in place.

-And remember - you need to turn them at weekends too!
+And remember: you need to turn them at weekends too!

-No-one can tell at this point whether or not an egg is fertile so it's not exactly 'going wrong', but in any hatch a proportion of the eggs won't even start to develop because they haven't been fertilised.
+No-one can tell at this point whether or not an egg is fertile, so it's not exactly 'going wrong', but in any hatch a proportion of the eggs won't even start to develop because they haven't been fertilised.

-Reputable breeders who sell eggs test a proportion of the clutches and will have a reasonable idea if there's a good level of fertility in general - but nothing can be guaranteed.
+Reputable breeders who sell eggs test a proportion of the clutches and will have a reasonable idea if there's a good level of fertility in general.
+But nothing can be guaranteed.
 Some hatcheries will offer to replace eggs which have never started to develop.

 The best anyone can do is to make sure the eggs you choose for hatching are the best available.